mjsflames/c01w24-project-RxValidators/standups/Sprint 1 Stand Up Meetings.md

   - Added a function that converts a 2D array into a list of dictionaries.
 Each dictionary in the list is a prescriber.
 - Added a function that updates the CSV file to have the generated unique codes for each verified prescriber
 - Updated my code so that it generates a unique PDF for each verified prescriber (based on their unique codes)
+- Challenges:
+  - Figuring out what data (2D array or dictionary) will I get to generate the unique prescriber codes
+  - How I can update the CSV file to have unique codes for only the verified people

 Michelle:
 - Currently implementing functionality for if there are 2 people with the same name for Alberta